andrewferrier/vim-simple-syntax-formatting/README.md

 # Simple Syntax Formatter

+***ARCHIVED: I AM NO LONGER MAINTAINING THIS PLUGIN, AS I'VE NOW SWITCHED TO SOME SEMI-CUSTOM LOGIC USING [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) INSTEAD.
+I'M LEAVING THIS REPOSITORY HERE FOR OTHERS WHO MAY WISH TO USE IT.***

 This plugin is intended to be a very simple wrapper for vim's built-in `formatexpr` and `formatprg` options, to provide easy-to-use integration with external formatting tools, such as code formatters.
 It more straightforwardly